IntangibleMatter/intangiblematter.github.io/content/posts/the-new-wave-of-the-future.md

 I expect it to rise farther, and then probably fall a little when I get obsessed with another song sometime later this year.

+I don't necessarily have as much to say about their individual songs as some of the other artists in this list, but they still have some great songs which you should check out!

 ### 10000 gecs

+I know what you're thinking.
+Isn't this the newer album?
+Why did you put this one first?
+Well the answer is that I put it first because I like it better.
+It has most of my favourite songs of theirs on it, and it's also just really consistently *good*.
+Lemme list a few standout songs from the album.

+#### Dumbest Girl Alive

+{{< youtube oXrbMDww9ss >}}

+God this one is a bop.
+It's the opening song on the album, and I don't know if there's a better way to open an album than by playing the **THX** sound effect.
+The lyrics are amazing, stupid, and resonant in typical gec fashion, and are reportedly somewhat about transitioning.
+(The line "I did science on my face" reportedly being a referrence to Facial Feminization Surgery, as an example.)

+> If you think I'm stupid now,\
+> You should see me when I'm high\
+> And I'm smarter than I look,\
+> I'm the dumbest girl alive

+Like, *come on!* That's a fun song.
+Give it a listen.
+Please.

+#### 757

+Fun little song with a solid beat.
+Great to bob your head to, and a chorus which is as catchy as any by this band which is a master of hooks.

+> 757, yeah I'll never go to heaven\
+> I've been smokin' since eleven\
+> Told the devil he's a lemon, yeah

+#### Hollywood Baby.

+If you like guitar, give this one a check!
+It's got a strong electric guitar at the center of it, and the lyrics are a lot of fun.
+This song is one that really gets you pumping easily, with the upbeat tempo, distorted synths, heavy electric guitar and drums, it's one that definitely has a lot of mass appeal.

+> Do you wanna party?
+Malibu Barbie\
+> Are you gonna pack that shit up when it all comes tumbling down?\
+> Do you wanna party?
+Malibu Barbie\
+> Are you gonna pack that shit up when it all comes tumbling down?\
+> So go pitch your fit, no one gives a shit\
+> Better off if you just get over it

+#### Frog on the Floor

+Not a bad song, but honestly a skip for me.
+Just not my thing.

+#### Doritos and Fritos

+{{< youtube 2PWMiy4RysI >}}

+Oh.
+Mygod.
+This song is such a fun, chaotic mess with noisy guitar, an *extremely* catchy bass riff, and an overall composition that feels like ska got hammered and ended up having a one night stand with grunge while both were dressed in candy goth outfits.
+I know, it's weird and probably doesn't make sense, but this song is just... hard to describe!
+It's fun!
+It's silly!
+The lyrics don't really make sense and it feels like they just pulled random words out of a hat and then used an Ouija board to contact Dr. Seuss for advice on how to write lyrics.
+It's fun.
+It's pure fun and one of my favourite songs at the time of writing, and one of the first gec songs that I heard!
+Give it three listens.
+Nobody likes it the first time, but it is *such*. *a*. *bop*.

+> Okay, I went to France to get some new pants (ooh!)\
+> I went to Greece to get something to eat (ooh!)\
+> He said "Shit, all we got's Doritos and Fritos"\
+> I said "then give me all of those fucking Doritos and Fritos!"

+#### Billy Knows Jamie

+I gotta say, 2000s nu-metal is not something I was expecting to be brought back, but it's not an unwelcome return!
+Especially from the masters of genremashing.
+If you want something with that classic intense guitar/bass feel and the intense style of every angry 16 year old boy in 2002's favourite genre, give this a listen!
+Not for everyone, but still good fun.

+> Billy knows Jamie, Jamie got a gun\
+> Jamie gonna kill me, think I need to run\
+> Jamie goin' loco, Jamie off the juice\
+> Jamie kinda scary when he lookin' at you, come on!

+#### One Million Dollars

+One million dollars!

+> One million dollars!\
+> One million dollars!\
+> One million dollars!

+#### The Most Wanted Person in the United States

+Nice chill beat, lots of somewhat random sounds, and a buttload of catchy hooks.
+Not much to say about this one aside from it being just a solid little song with fun, silly lyrics and a bunch of samples.

+> Yeah, I'm a real killer\
+> I just killed Bobby, and then I ate his dinner\
+> Then I took his car, and I crashed it in the river\\
+> Always been cold, I was born in the winter

+#### MeMeMe

+Seems to be about a disfunctional relationship or something.
+But you don't really notice that until a few listens in because of how intense the screaming synths are, and the ska-style verse.
+Yet another one with great hooks, but that goes without saying for this band.

+> I tried on yout lipstick, I thought I looked pretty\
+> But you didn't care, no, 'cause you're always busy\
+> And you're always busy, so you never hear me\
+> So you'll never really know, know, know, know, know, know, know\
+> Anything about me, me, me, me, me, me, me

+### 1000 gecs

 pass